Degree Distributions in Recursive Trees with Fitnesses: Analysis of assuming c2 C2

 \subsection{Second Moment Calculations}

 In order to bound the second moment, we apply similar calculations to the start of the section to compute asymptotically the number of pairs of vertices of out-degree $k \ell$ born after time $\eta t$.
-Note that
+For vertices $i$ and $j$, as in Section~\ref{subsec:upper-bound}, we set $i_0 := \lfloor i/\ell \rfloor$ and $j_0 := \lfloor j/\ell \rfloor$, and note that